sunileman/ElasticKonductor/README.md

-# 1ClickEckOnEks
+# 1ClickECK

-1ClickEckOnEks was built to rapidly deploy with ease an AWS EKS cluster, install ECK, and the ES Stack.
+1ClickECK was built to rapidly deploy with ease an AWS EKS cluster, install ECK, and the ES Stack.

 Total time from configuration to a fully launched ECK cluster generally should take less than 10 minutes.
-The automation; 1ClickEckOnEks,  is idempotent.
+The automation; 1ClickECK,  is idempotent.

-1ClickEckOnEks currently deploys
+1ClickECK currently deploys
 * ElasticSearch
 * Kibana
 * License loading (Bring your own ES license)
+* AWS ECK (Optional)

 Does not deploy
 * AutoScale Polices